How is the NOVA Core Curriculum structured?

 |Physical and Life Sciences/Mathematics||3–5|

-2 Elective credits may come from any discipline offering an Honors course.
+1 Elective may come from any discipline offering an Honors course.
+You must take at least two 3-credit elective courses to satisfy this requirement.

 3 Only nine credits of Honors Option courses can be used toward the total Honors Core Curriculum credits.